m1kemu/m1kemu.github.io/_posts/2020-05-07-python-av-evasion.md

 .\Launcher.exe
 ```

-You should have gotten a calc.exe if you're following along.
+You should have gotten a calc.exe.

-**Note:** Pyinstalled binaries are OS specific.
+Note: Pyinstalled binaries are OS specific.
 You should compile the binary on the same OS version/architecture that you are targeting.

 ## Obfuscating the Python Code

 One of the downsides of running Pyinstalled binaries on a target is that the source Python scripts aren't truly 'compiled'.
 Pyinstaller includes compiled .pyc files within the generated bundle, which can be extracted and analyzed to reveal the original Python code.
 This is a problem for Offensive teams, because it can allow even unskilled analysts to see the Launcher logic.
-For Defenders looking to test out analyzing Pyinstalled binaries, [check this out](https://github.com/countercept/python-exe-unpacker).
+For Defenders looking to test out analyzing Pyinstalled binaries, check this out: https://github.com/countercept/python-exe-unpacker.

 For Offensive folks looking to further defend against Defenders/AV/EDR, keep reading...